dotahook/dotahook.github.io/_posts/2015-08-11-whatToExpectFrom6.85.markdown

 - Can no longer cast spells while in Snowball (W)

 Most people agree that casting Ice Shards while in Snowball is too good.

+Cast spells from Snowball while you still can!
+Our Tusk guide is [here](https://dotahook.com/guides?hero=tusk)